 It was at this point that the Almighty stepped in.
 Lucia became immovable and could not be carried away to the brothel.
 She was next condemned to death by fire, but proved impervious to the flames.

 Finally, her neck was pierced by a sword and she died.

 In reality, Lucia may simply have been a victim of the Roman anti-Christian persecution that was known to have taken place during the reign of Emperor Diocletian.

-The epidemic passed but the habit of taking children to the shrine of Santa Lucia on 13 December every year continued well into the nineteenth century, initially in the church of Saint Lucia Intra in Porta Palio (destroyed during the Napoleonic period) and then in Piazza Bra in the church of St. Agnes (demolished in 1837 to make way for the current Town Hall).
+The epidemic passed but the habit of taking children to the shrine of Santa Lucia on 13 December every year continued well into the nineteenth century, initially in the church of Saint Lucia Intra in Porta Palio (destroyed during the Napoleonic period) and then to the church of St. Agnes (demolished in 1837 to make way for the current town hall).